 Lawsuit: Fertility doctor used own sperm to impregnate woman

 GRAND JUNCTION, Colo.
-(AP) — A family has filed a lawsuit alleging that a Colorado fertility doctor used his own sperm instead of that of an anonymous donor to impregnate a woman without her knowledge or consent.
+(AP) — A family alleges in a lawsuit filed Tuesday that a Colorado fertility doctor used his own sperm instead of that of an anonymous donor to impregnate a woman without her consent.

 KUSA-TV reports that the lawsuit contends Dr. Paul Jones of Grand Junction committed fraud by using his own sperm to artificially inseminate Cheryl Emmons, allowing her to give birth to two daughters in 1980 and 1985, respectively.

-Attorneys for Jones and for Women's Health Care of Western Colorado, where he practiced, didn't immediately respond Tuesday to telephone messages seeking comment on the suit.
+Attorneys Nicole Black, who represents Jones, and Ivan Sarkissian, who represents Women's Health Care of Western Colorado, where Jones practiced, didn't immediately respond Tuesday to telephone messages seeking comment.

+Plaintiffs include Emmons; her husband, John Emmons; and daughters Maia Boring and Tahnee Scott.
+They live in Texas.

+The daughters' claimed discovery of shared DNA with at least five strangers — people born between 1976 and 1997 — came through use of Ancestry.com and 23andMe.com, KUSA reported.

 Information from: KUSA-TV, http://www.9news.com